-The Code Coverage window reports the status of the current code coverage analysis.
+The Code Coverage window reports the status of the current code coverage analysis for C or C++ code.
 For every program, module, and function, the analysis shows the percentage of code that has been executed since code coverage was turned on up to the point where the application has stopped.
 In addition, all statements that have not been executed are listed.
 The analysis will continue until turned off.